ninja-ide/ninja-ide-documentation/docs/plugin.rst

 misc
 ~~~~

-This service allows to interact with the miscelaneos container (misc) of
+This service allows to interact with the miscellaneous container (misc) of
 NINJA-IDE.
 This container is at the bottom of the user interface.
 The
 container has a collection of widgets and shows an icon for each one them.
 Only
 one widget is visible at a time.
 We can add widgets